smeehan12/standalone-recast-tutorial/_episodes/03-gitlab-ci.md

 ~~~
 {: .source}

 Once this is done, you can commit and push the updated .gitlab-ci.yml file to your gitlab repo and check to make sure the pipeline passed.
-If it passed, the repo image built by the pipeline should now be stored on the docker registry, and accessible as follows:
+If it passed, the repo image built by the pipeline should now be stored on the docker registry, and be accessible as follows:

 ~~~
 docker login gitlab-registry.cern.ch